footprint-it-solutions/nodejs-aws/README.md

 # Node.JS AWS Software Development Kit (SDK) Demo

 ## Files:
-* s3.js - Sample application using Express to expose routes.
+* s3.js - Sample application using Express to expose routes that use the S3 APIs server-side.

 ### Credentials